 A Limit of Rs.
 10,000 is to be checked per bank per individual.
 So there may be a case that an individual may receive interest from FD of more than Rs.
 10,000 but from different banks then in that situation, no TDS would be deducted.

 In case the individual fails to submit PAN to the bank, TDS @ 20% would be deducted on the interest income of more than Rs.
 10,000.

 Example: A earns Rs.
 45,000 as interest from bank FD.
 If A submit PAN to the bank then Rs.1,500 would be deducted as TDS but in a case A fails to submit PAN then Rs.3,000 would be deducted as TDS.

 Is it Possible to Avoid TDS on FD Interest?

 There are some cases where even the interest income is more than Rs.
-10,000 and there will be no deduction of TDS by the bank.
-In these cases, the taxpayer has to submit the Form 15H and 15G as introduced by the government.
+40,000 and there will be no deduction of TDS by the bank.
+However, their Total Income (including interest income) is below the minimum exempt income (Rs 2.5 lakh for FY 2019-20).
+In these cases, the taxpayer has to submit Form 15H and 15G as introduced by the government.
 As per the provisions of income tax law, if an individual submits Form 15G/ 15H to the bank declaring the NIL or lower deduction of TDS, the TDS in those cases will be deducted at the lower rate as specified.

-Note: Validity of these forms is 1 year i.e. every year an individual has to submit the form again.
+Note: The validity of these forms is 1 year i.e. every year an individual has to submit the form again.

 Refund of TDS on FD